BreizhHardware/cours-ISEN-MD/ISEN/English/CIPA3/Company presentation.md

 We have a pretty simple work policy, with include flex time, we only need to work 7 hours per day or 35 hours a week.
 We also work in an open space but with a dedicated office, but we also have occasional remote-work allowed.

 Our team is composed of 3 peoples, Antony our manager and us 2.
-Our mission for 3 year is pretty simple, we have to create an update system
+Our mission for 3 year is pretty simple, we have to create an update system for eTemptation, it's a very challenging mission because a big part of the code is older than us.